Video Game: Mogeko Castle

-- A Date with Rosie Palms: As mention before, the Mogeko masturbate.
-Even in the library apparently.
+- A Date with Rosie Palms: As mentioned before, the Mogeko masturbate.
+Even in the library, apparently.

 - Did They or Didn't They?: One Mogeko sleeping in a bed asks Yonaka to sleep with him.
 She can accept.
 Nothing is shown and nothing horrific occurs, leaving what happened ambiguous.
 Maybe they just cuddled...?